shivannis/xandr-docs-public/xandr-docs/bidders/datacenter---faq.md

 ---
-title : Datacenter (FAQ)
+title: Datacenter (FAQ)
-description: Learn to route traffic to different datacenters.
+description: Learn how client-side routing can be used to send the bid request from the datacenter closest to the user.
-ms.date : 11/21/2023
+ms.date: 11/21/2023
 ---